infiniteoverflow/Flutter-Examples/time_picker/README.md

 ## How to implement Time Picker Widget

-- Declare the required varibles to store the current time and the selected time
+- Declare the required variables to store the current time and the selected time

 ```